 - Difficulty: This track is a bit challenging and prior bushwalking experiences are recommended.

 You would start this walk from the southern part of the picnic area and the highlight of your day would be the lookout point on top of the Bridal Veil Falls (also known as the Leura Falls).
 Once you reach this point you could either go back the way you came or keep going forward which may take longer.
-But there are more Blue Mountains lookout points on the latter half.
+But there are more Blue Mountains lookouts in the latter half.
 The path is quite steep at times and has the occasional obstacle.
 Nevertheless, it’s a great track with stunning views if you’re up for it.

 Blue Mountains walks – The Charles Darwin track